 The Company's funding policy for its defined benefit pension plans is to contribute amounts sufficient to meet legal funding requirements, plus any additional amounts that may be appropriate considering the funded status of the plans, tax consequences, the cash flow generated by the Company and other factors.
-The Company made discretionary contributions to its BD U.S. pension plan of \$16 million during fiscal year 2021 and \$134 million in October 2021.
-The Company did not make any required contributions in 2021 and does not anticipate any significant required contributions to its pension plans in 2022.
+The Company made discretionary contributions to its BD U.S. pension plan of \$134 million during fiscal year 2022.
+The Company did not make any required contributions in 2022 and does not anticipate any significant required contributions to its pension plans in fiscal year 2023.